Restaurant Visa Sponsorship Jobs in Delaware

 Which visa types are most common for restaurant roles in Delaware?

-The H-1B is rarely applicable to restaurant roles because most positions don't meet the specialty occupation standard.
-The most relevant categories are the H-2B for temporary non-agricultural workers, commonly used by Delaware's seasonal coastal restaurants, and the O-1A for individuals with extraordinary culinary ability.
-Multinational restaurant groups may use the L-1 for transferring managers from overseas locations into Delaware operations.
+The H-1B visa is rarely applicable to restaurant roles because most positions don't meet the specialty occupation standard.
+The most relevant categories are the H-2B visa for temporary non-agricultural workers, commonly used by Delaware's seasonal coastal restaurants, and the O-1A for individuals with extraordinary culinary ability.
+Multinational restaurant groups may use the L-1 visa for transferring managers from overseas locations into Delaware operations.

 Which cities in Delaware have the most restaurant visa sponsorship jobs?